Faculty

 Michelle Vescio Evenson, J.D., CJE., Filmmaking Teacher:

-Michelle is a certified journalism educator, which provides her access to media curriculum, resources, mentorship, collaboration, and the opportunity to exchange ideas with other educators via the Journalism Education Association.
-She has also worked as a professional dancer, costume design assistant, theater arts educator, English educator, and most recently as the publications adviser and digital media educator at Coronado Middle School.
+Michelle is a Master Journalism Educator, which provides her access to media curriculum, resources, mentorship, collaboration, and the opportunity to exchange ideas with other educators via the Journalism Education Association.
+She has also worked as a lawyer, professional journalist, dancer, costume design assistant, theater director, and dance director.

 Instrumental Music Faculty and Coaches